 - 1 lemon cut in half

 1.)
-Place the unpeeled shrimp, Worcestershire, coarsely ground pepper, Creole seasoning, garlic, and 1 tbsp. water or beer in a heavy 10-inch, stainless-steel sauté pan.
+Place the unpeeled shrimp, Worcestershire, coarsely ground pepper, Creole seasoning, garlic, and 1 tbsp. water, wine or beer in a heavy 10-inch, stainless-steel sauté pan.

 2.)
 Squeeze the juice from the lemon over the shrimp and add the rind and pulp to the pan.